enarx-archive/docs/docs/Installation/Setup.md

 ### CentOS 7 / Scientific Linux 7 and other clones

     $ sudo yum install centos-release-scl-rh

-or search for the package on https://centos.pkgs.org/ and install it manually with e.g.
+or search for the package on https://centos.pkgs.org/ and install it manually with, for example:

     $ sudo yum install http://mirror.centos.org/centos/7/extras/x86_64/Packages/centos-release-scl-rh-2-3.el7.centos.noarch.rpm

-and then
+and then:

     $ sudo yum install yum-plugin-copr
     $ sudo yum copr enable ngompa/musl-libc
     $ sudo yum install git curl devtoolset-9 openssl-devel musl-gcc
-    $ source "/opt/rh/devtoolset-9/enable"
+    $ source "/opt/rh/gcc-toolset-9/enable"

 Note: you may want to add that final `source` command to a `~/.profile`, `~/.bashrc` / or `~/.bash_profile` equivalent, otherwise you must remember